 Type ?> (be sure to insert a space before) to tell the web browser to end the PHP function and then press Enter.

 Type </body> to close the <body> HTML tag from Step 5 and then press Enter.

 This tells the web browser that you’re done with the body of the web page.

 Type </html> to close the <html> tag from Step 1 and then press Enter.

 This tells the web browser that you’re at the end of the HTML document.

 When you’re done with Steps 1 through 10, double-check that the code in your text editor looks like this:

 <html> <head> <title>This is a Simple PHP Page</title> </head> <body> <?php echo '<p>Testing my new PHP function</p>'; ?> </body> </html>

-Upload the file via File Transfer Protocol (FTP) to the root directory of your web server.
+Upload the testing.php file via File Transfer Protocol (FTP) to the root directory of your web server.

-If the file does not display correctly in your browser, you see some common PHP error messages that indicate what errors exist in your code, usually it gives the error message plus the line number where the error exists in the file.
+If the testing.php file does not appear correctly in your browser, you see some common PHP error messages that indicate what errors exist in your code (usually it gives the error message plus the line number where the error exists in the file).